HydeZero/RSSReader/README.md

 `read`: reads a post.

 `reset`: resets the post file and refreshes the feed.
 Use this if the post file is broken or is getting too large.
-All posts saved in the file will be lost forever, unless the post is still on the feed..
+All posts saved in the file will be lost forever, unless the post is still on the feed.

 ## More Notes
 Some sites will be broken with the parser.
 This is out of my control.
 I am beginning to fix it by manually replacing some html elements with spaces.